BlueBrain/sscx-portal/README.md

 ```
 ### ENV variables

+**NEXT_PUBLIC_SSCX_LIVE_CONTENT**: boolean switch to enable SSCx scientific content, by default set to false.

+If enabled, the following datasources will be used to fetch the data:
+* Nexus KG, might require a NEXUS_TOKEN to be set, see below.
+* Static data, requires the content from `/gpfs/bbp.cscs.ch/project/proj109/sscx-portal/static-data` to be present in `./public/data`.
+GPFS sshfs mount with an alias isn't recommended for this use case due to poor performance.

-NEXUS_TOKEN: The Service Account Token the portal will use to query the data from Nexus.
-No token by default
+**NEXT_PUBLIC_NEXUS_TOKEN**: The Service Account Token the portal will use to query the data from Nexus.
+No token by default.
+SSCx project data will become publicly accessible once the corresponding scientific paper is published, you can generate a token using your account with access to the `public/sscx` Nexus project.

-SSCX_LIVE_CONTENT: boolean switch to enable SSCx scientific content, by default set to false.
+**NEXT_PUBLIC_NEXUS_URL**: The URL of the Nexus KG deployment, defaults to `https://bbp.epfl.ch/nexus/v1`

 ## Docker image